 This module aims to develop your ability to manage and convert stakeholder expectations into project outcomes.
 You will demonstrate your management ability to run a site using teamwork and continuous improvement, demonstrating your knowledge of principles of design and construction and ability to communicate these to the wider team.
 This includes interpreting specs into safety, quality and performance standards.
 You will also be able to demonstrate the impact of various form of contract on outcomes.

-This module will help you demonstrate your ability to manage change; develop and communicate short term plans; to organise, coordinate and schedule tasks and activities; to brief and prepare teams to meet targets; to monitor, control and support progress, to review and learn from executed work; and to anticipate and adjust in the short, medium and long term.
+This module will help you demonstrate your ability to manage change, develop and communicate short term plans, and to organise, coordinate and schedule tasks and activities.
+You will also be able to demonstrate briefing and preparing teams to meet targets, monitoring, controlling and supporting progress, and anticipating and adjusting in the short, medium and long term.

 This module is designed to support the identification of a chosen area of site management practice that can be developed into your Construction Site Management Project.
 You will develop approaches and methods that enable you to ask intelligent questions about your chosen area of practice and to formulate a proposal and plan for the Final Project.
 You will need to discuss and agree your project proposal with both your employer/workplace mentor and module tutor.